Classic Vanilla Buttercream

 For instance, add mini chocolate chips for a Chocolate Chip Buttercream, add a bit of peppermint extract to make Mint Buttercream, crushed Oreos for Oreo Buttercream, or any number of fruit extracts for various fruit flavored frostings.
 The possibilities are endless!

-**We also have a delicious Vanilla Bean Buttercream recipe which swaps out vanilla extract for Vanilla Bean Paste- it has wonderful flavor (and pretty little speckles in the frosting too!)
+**We also have a delicious Vanilla Bean Buttercream recipe which swaps out vanilla extract for Vanilla Bean Paste- it has wonderful flavor (and pretty flecks of vanilla in the frosting too!)

-• As I've noted in the recipe below, you can reduce the amount of sugar used in this recipe for a lighter crust.
-I often do this when making this recipe for cupcakes.
+You can reduce the amount of sugar used in this recipe for an even lighter crust.
+I often do this when making this recipe for cupcakes (use 4.5-5 cups of confectioners sugar).

-• Another way to reduce the amount of "crust" is to use full fat. milk or cream.
-This won't prevent crusting (we like a little bit of a crust for decorating purposes), but it will give you a softer result than if you were using skim milk or water as your liquid.
+Another way to reduce the amount of "crust" is to use whole milk or cream.
+This won't prevent crusting altogether, but it will give you a softer result than if you were using skim milk or water as your liquid.

 Keep in mind that this is an all butter (no shortening) recipe, and so it doesn't hold up as well in hot conditions.